-All Ed.S. students are required to pass a written comprehensive examination and write a thesis or complete an Action Research paper.
+All Ed.S. students are required to pass a written comprehensive examination and write an Action Research paper.

 Ph.D

 All Ph.D. students are required to write a dissertation and defend it successfully.
 They are also required to pass qualifying and /or candidacy examination(s) as required by the department.
 Eligibility requirements for these tests are defined in the departmental section of this bulletin.